 As AI and machine learning algorithms become more sophisticated, their integration with edge computing will unlock new possibilities in predictive analytics, diagnostics, and personalized medicine.
 Edge-based AI can provide more accurate and timely insights, further improving patient care.

 The proliferation of IoT devices in healthcare will drive the demand for edge computing solutions.
-From smart medical devices to connected hospital infrastructure, the integration of IoT and edge computing will create a more interconnected and efficient healthcare ecosystem.
+Integrating IoT and edge computing will create a more interconnected and efficient healthcare ecosystem from smart medical devices to connected hospital infrastructure.

 Future developments will focus on improving the interoperability of edge computing systems with various healthcare applications and platforms.
 Enhanced interoperability will facilitate seamless data exchange and collaboration across different healthcare providers and systems, improving the continuity of care.